 For most backcountry skiers, taking AIARE level 1 is an obvious choice.

 As a beginning backcountry skier, you want to solidify knowledge that you’ve gleaned from ski partners and personal experience to make better informed decision in the backcountry.
 You sign up for AIARE Level 1.
 The reward is great.
-You have more knowledge and more confidence to speak up about decision making in avalanche terrain with your ski partners.
+You have more knowledge and more confidence to be an active decision maker in avalanche terrain.
 But you know there is still a LOT more to learn.

 What about taking a Level 2 course?
 When should I take it?
 Is it just for professional ski patrollers and forecasters?
 Is it too technical and will go over my head?
 Do I have enough experience skiing the backcountry yet?
 Why do most people that sign up for a Level 2 decide to take it?

 When?
 The Level 2 course is recommended after at least one season of backcountry skiing after your Level 1 course.
-By that time have recorded observations in your blue book, skied terrain in various conditions, and read many observations on your local avalanche information website.
+Also, the 1-day AIARE Rescue Course is a prerequisite to taking your level 2.
+By that time have skied terrain in various conditions and read many observations on your local avalanche information website.
 You’ve put into practice the skills from your Level 1 course: planning, building your team, observing avalanches, snow and weather, choosing terrain based on conditions, using travel techniques to further reduce your risk, digging pits and practicing companion rescue.
 Even if you don’t meet every criteria perfectly, go ahead and sign up for your Level 2.

 Why?
-You want to know more.
+You want to know more, you want to practice what you already know, and you want to apply your terrain reading and decision making skills in the class to earn in-person knowledge from your instructors.
 AIARE Level 1 can be a whirlwind of information.
 You received tools and information, and your education continues each day you ski or review your info.
 As you make observations and decisions based on the framework from Level 1, you might often be wondering “why this?” or “what if that?”
 The limited scope of Level 1 means that we have to simplify or skip some topics.
-Level 2 is a time to revisit those topics and focus on a depth of understanding.
+Level 2 is a time to revisit those topics and focus on a depth of understanding, and practice what you already know to new situations.

-Is it just for professionals?
-No. The AIARE curriculum is increasingly focused on making the Level 2 class the next step for backcountry recreationalists as well as professionals.
-Soon they will split into two different tracks.
-A Backcountry Babes AIARE Level 2 is tailored to the students in the class, whether you are an avid backcountry skier looking to level up or an aspiring professional.
+Is the AIARE 2 for recreationalists or professionals?
+The AIARE 2 is a 3-day course focused on what backcountry recreationalists want to know.
+The curriculum includes more terrain management, on-the-go observations, group skills, and working towards the question…can I ski this?
+A Backcountry Babes AIARE Level 2 is tailored to the students in the class, whether you are an avid backcountry skier looking to level up or build on last year’s AIARE Level 1 class.
 Because we keep our class sizes small, you get individualized instruction that matches your interests.